"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A trial comparing treatment approaches for prostate cancer (ProtecT)

-If prostate cancer is completely contained within the prostate gland, it is called localised prostate cancer.
+Prostate cancer completely contained within the prostate gland is called localised prostate cancer.
 It can be difficult to decide which treatment is best for localised prostate cancer.
-The options include
+The options include:

 This trial compared these 3 approaches to treatment to see which was best for localised prostate cancer.